 If you’re planning a honeymoon in the Cotswolds, you’re in for a treat - we've got stunning rolling hills, honey-coloured stone villages, and serene countryside, offers just the right mix of romance, luxury, and escapism.
-Below, I’ve put together a curated guide to some of the most romantic and memorable accommodation options in the Cotswolds—drawing on businesses listed on the cotswolds.com site you referenced—and ideas for making the most of your stay.
+Below, is the Cotswolds curated guide to some of the most romantic and memorable accommodation options in the Cotswolds, and ideas for making the most of your stay.

 Lights glow from Whatley Manor as dusk sets inWhatley Manor